Quuxplusone/goodcook/md/goodcook.md

 - 1 cup all-purpose flour
 - 3/4 teaspoon salt
 - 1/2 teaspoon baking powder
-- 3/4 cup plus 2 tablespoons milk
+- 1 cup milk
-- 1 egg
+- 2 eggs
 - 2 tablespoons unsalted butter, divided

 Combine flour, salt, and baking powder in a bowl.
-Whisk milk, egg, and 1 tablespoon of melted butter together in a separate bowl; then mix into the flour mixture.
+Whisk milk, egg, and 1 tablespoon of melted butter together in a separate bowl; then mix gradually into the flour mixture until the consistency is right.
+The result should have the consistency of pancake batter.
+You will likely have some of the egg and milk left over.

 Melt 1 tablespoon butter in a skillet over medium-low heat.
 Drop batter, one tablespoon at a time, into the skillet.